liborty/rstats/README.md

 * `pub struct Med` to hold median and quartiles

 * `pub struct MStats` to hold a mean and standard deviation

+* `struct MinMax` imported from crate `indxvec` for min and max values and their indices.

 * functions: `tof64, i64tof64, wsum, genvec, genvecu8` (see documentation for the module `functions.rs`).